appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/permissions.md

 #### Application

-Underneath the application name, all the resources created in that application are displayed.
+Under the application name, all the resources created in that application are displayed.
 Permissions assigned at the application level cascade down to all resources within it.

 | Permission | Automatically assigns |  Cascades to resources |
 |------------|-------------|--------------|